raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 [^cow]: It needn't always be so: Programmers have developed specialized data structures that make operations like this cheap, often by arranging for structures to share common elements by default, and only making copies when changes are made.
 But this is not how JavaScript's built-in arrays work.

 The array we had in `prepend` is no longer used.
-In GC environments, it is marked as no longer being used, and eventually the garbage collector recycles the meory it is using.
-Lather, rinise, repeat: Ever time we call `mapWithDelaysWork`, we're throwing an existing array away and creating a new one.
+In GC environments, it is marked as no longer being used, and eventually the garbage collector recycles the memory it is using.
+Lather, rinse, repeat: Ever time we call `mapWithDelaysWork`, we're creating a new array, copying all the elements from `prepend` into the new array, and then we no longer use `prepend`.

-We may not be creating 3,000 stack frames, but we are creating an empty array, an array with one element, and array with two elements, an array with three elements, and so on up to an array with three thousand elements that we eventually use.
+We may not be creating 3,000 stack frames, but we are creating three thousand new arrays and copying elements into each and every one of them.
 Although the maximum amount of memory does not grow, the thrashing as we create short-lived arrays is very bad, and we do a lot of work copying elements from one array to another.

+K> **Key Point**: Our `[first, ...rest]` approach to recursion is slow because that it creates a lot of temporary arrays, and it spends an enormous amount of time copying elements into arrays that end up being discarded.

-If this is so bad, why do some examples of "functional" algorithms work this exact way?
+So here's a question: If this is such a slow approach, why do some examples of "functional" algorithms work this exact way?

 ![The IBM 704](/assets/images/IBM704.jpg)